mehulagg/gitlab/doc/user/admin_area/settings/continuous_integration.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/50889) in GitLab Core 13.9.

-When enabled (default), the artifacts for the most recent pipeline for each Git ref ([branches and tags](https://git-scm.com/book/en/v2/Git-Internals-Git-References)) are locked against deletion and kept regardless of the expiry time.
+When enabled (default), the artifacts of the most recent pipeline for each Git ref ([branches and tags](https://git-scm.com/book/en/v2/Git-Internals-Git-References)) are locked against deletion and kept regardless of the expiry time.